fluxcd/flagger/README.md

 Steerer is a Kubernetes operator that automates the promotion of canary deployments using Istio routing for traffic shifting and Prometheus metrics for canary analysis.

+Steerer requires two Kubernetes deployments: one for the version you want to upgrade called primary and one for the canary.
+Each deployment has a corresponding ClusterIP service.
+These services are used as destinations in a Istio virtual service.

 Gated rollout stages:

 * scan for deployments marked for rollout